BHAGATBHAGYASHREE/OSlab2/README.md

 # OSlab2
-write the shell script that print shells is fun on the scene
+write the shell script that print shell is fun on the screen